Chapter 54:

 The wave disappeared the moment he stepped inside the blue zone, the human territory.

-He caught his breath before walking to a decent size storage hut in the duke's property.
+He caught his breath before walking to a decent size storage hut on the duke's property.
 He opens the door with his key, pours himself some water before settling down on the study desk.

-With the dukes children healthy and recovered this hut and the one they lived in became empty, giving him the chance to have a secluded place.
+With the duke's children healthy and recovered this hut and the one they lived in became empty, giving him the chance to have a secluded place.

 'There's no denying it.
 I can't do much alone.
-Can't get all the ace cards the wild offers.Can't get ahead...'
+Can't get all the ace cards the wild offers.
+Can't get ahead...'

-After the initial pain subdued he glanced the abandoned box of hair dyes under a table.
+After the initial pain subdued he glanced at the abandoned box of hair dyes under a table.
 He read the labels written in Sadi.

 'Or maybe that's where she wanted to go all along.'